schwemro/Qsynth/README.md

 An example file how to use the generator is provided:

-- *example/example.csv*: File which contains an observed streamflow time series with daily values used as input for the streamflow generator.
+*example/example.csv*: File which contains an observed streamflow time series with daily values of 7 years used as input for the streamflow generator.
 May also be used what your input file has to look like.
 Otherwise the application will not be able to read the file.
 A blueprint is depicted in the table below.

 > **Date**           | **Q**
 > -------------------|------
-> dd-mm-YYYY       | y1
+> dd/mm/YYYY         | y1
-> dd-mm-YYYY       | y2
+> dd/mm/YYYY         | y2
-> dd-mm-YYYY       | y3
+> dd/mm/YYYY         | y3
 >  ...               | ...

+First define the date format and missing like below:

+`Date Format` = dd/mm/YYYY

+`NA` = N/A

+Then import the provided example.csv.
+Before you generate the time series indicate the according start and end date like below:

+`Start Date` = 01/01/1995

+`End Date` = 31/12/2014

+Now all fields are set and you are ready for running.
+The output will be a synthetic time series containing 20 years of data.

+## References

  [1]: Salas, J.D., 1993.
 Analysis and modeling of hydrologic time series.
 In: Maidment, D.R.
 (Ed.), Handbook of Hydrology.
 McGraw-Hill, pp. 1-72.